 Additional MICRA Changes

-In addition to changes to the cap on non-economic damages, the proposal will make adjustments to periodic payments and limits on attorney contingency fees and will establish a new statute that ensures protections for benevolent gestures and statements of fault by health care providers.
+In addition to changes to the cap on non-economic damages, the new law will make adjustments to periodic payments and limits on attorney contingency fees and will establish a new statute that ensures protections for benevolent gestures and statements of fault by health care providers.

 - Periodic Payment of Future Economic Damages: at the request of either party, periodic payments can be utilized for future economic damages starting at $250,000 (presently at $50,000)